samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 You gain a Paladin subclass of your choice.
 The [Oath of Devotion](#OathofDevotion), [Oath of Glory](#OathofGlory), [Oath of the Ancients](#OathoftheAncients), and [Oath of Vengeance](#OathofVengeance) subclasses are detailed after this class’s description.
 A subclass is a specialization that grants you features at certain Paladin levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Paladin level or lower.

-> ## Breaking Your Oath
->
+!!! note "Breaking Your Oath"

-> A Paladin tries to hold to the highest standards of conduct, but even the most dedicated are fallible.
+    A Paladin tries to hold to the highest standards of conduct, but even the most dedicated are fallible.
 Sometimes a Paladin transgresses their oath.

->
-> A Paladin who has broken a vow typically seeks absolution, spending an all-night vigil as a sign of penitence or undertaking a fast.
+    A Paladin who has broken a vow typically seeks absolution, spending an all-night vigil as a sign of penitence or undertaking a fast.
 After a rite of forgiveness, the Paladin starts fresh.

->
-> If your Paladin unrepentantly violates their oath, talk to your DM.
+    If your Paladin unrepentantly violates their oath, talk to your DM.
 Your Paladin should probably take a more appropriate subclass or even abandon the class and adopt another one.

 ### Level 4: Ability Score Improvement